PoliticalGraveyard.com

 Fitzgerald, Gerald A. — of Bridgeport, Fairfield County, Conn.
 Citizens candidate for mayor of Bridgeport, Conn., 1939, 1947.
 Presumed deceased.
 Burial location unknown.

 Fitzgerald, Gerald F. — of Wayne County, Mich.
-Candidate for circuit judge in Michigan 3rd Circuit, 1947.
-Still living as of 1947.
+Republican.
+Candidate for Michigan state house of representatives from Wayne County 1st District, 1930; candidate for circuit judge in Michigan 3rd Circuit, 1947.
+Burial location unknown.

 Fitzgerald, Geralyn — of Summit, Union County, N.J.
 Democrat.
 Delegate to Democratic National Convention from New Jersey, 2004.
 Female.
 Still living as of 2004.

 Fitzgerald, Grace — of Dallas, Dallas County, Tex.
 Republican.
 Alternate delegate to Republican National Convention from Texas, 1932.
 Female.
-Presumed deceased.
 Burial location unknown.

 Fitzgerald, Herbert H. — of Trenton, Mercer County, N.J.
 Republican.
 Delegate to Republican National Convention from New Jersey, 1972.
 Still living as of 1972.